AlmuHS/GNUMach_SMP/README.md

 - In *gnumach*, the number of cpus and its lapic structures are detected and enumerated correctly
 - ioapic enumeration feels to work correctly
 	+ Mach use PIC 8259 controller, so ioapic is not necessary.
 Migrate Mach to ioapic is a future TODO
-- *gnumach* boots successfully with a only cpu, in SMP mode
 - *gnumach* enable all cpus during the boot successfully
-	+ I need to "link" the cpus to the rest of the system
+- The cpus are added successfully to the kernel
+- *gnumach* boots with 2 cpu
+	+ It fails with more than 2 cpu, and with a only cpu.
+TODO: fix It
+- Some Hurd servers fails
+	+ DHCP client crash during the boot
+	+ Login screen don't receive keyboard touch

 ## Implementation